Matt5sean3/GtkBuilderAid.jl/README.md

 Note how the handler for `click_ok` is filled out directly as `click_ok` to match the code above.

 ![Glade screenshot showing the application window](doc/resources/glade_example.png)

+## User Data Choices

+The arguments to the macro preceding the filename and code block generally refine how the macro should behave.
+The most important of these directives are the user data directives of which there are four.
+However, user data may also be set within glade using the `User data` field in the `Signals` tab of the widget properties.

+### `userdata`

+The `userdata` directive takes the form shown in the earlier code block.
+The default user data is given as the first argument and is annotated with the type for user data.

+### `userdata_type`

+This format is shown below in the Runtime UI File Selection section of this readme.
+Only the type is given as the first argument to the `userdata_type` directive.

+### `userdata_tuple`

+This is a shorthand for using a tuple as the user data type.
+This directive follows a form similar to the `userdata` directive except that all the arguments are bundled into a tuple with the type determined by the annotated types of the several arguments.
+As an example, `userdata_tuple(example_app::GtkApplication, example_int::Int)` would provide a tuple with a GtkApplication as the first element and an Int as the second element and uses a tuple composed of `example_app` and `example_int` as the default user data.

+### `userdata_tuple_type`

+This is a shorthand for using a tuple as the user data type without providing any defaults.
+It mimics the `userdata_type` directive but bundles all the arguments into a tuple.
+As an example `userdata_tuple_type(GtkApplication, Int)` would operate identically to `userdata_type(Tuple{GtkApplication, Int})`.

+### Glade User data

+In cases where the user data is set in glade, the user data type will be `Ptr{Gtk.GLib.GObject}` and should be explicitly annotated as such.
+In the code block above this is demonstrated with the `close_window` function.

 ## Type Annotation
 In order for this macro to work correctly, types must be annotated and there cannot be any ambiguity in the return type.
 A certain degree of type inference is built into this package, but is limited overall.
 In this way, all return expressions in a function that cannot be directly inferred need to be made explicit.